 In this application, the File types table specifies that only CAD files are allowed.
 You can further control which File types are allowed by clicking the Add and Delete buttons below the list of File types.
-Clicking the Add button displays the dialog box shown to the right:
+Clicking the Add button displays the dialog shown below: